-Other enquiries received by the office included matters related to the health and safety of children in childcare services; the operations of childcare services; and closure of childcare services.
-Matters raised that were unrelated to early childhood education and care included disputes with schools; family court matters; and public liability insurance.
+Other enquiries received by the office included matters related to the health and safety of children in early childhood services, the operations of services and the closure of services.
+Matters raised that were unrelated to early childhood education and care included disputes with schools; concerns over Regulatory Authority activities; ACECQA assessment processes; issues with a TAFE and a complaint against the Office of the Australian Information Commissioner.
 In all cases such complaints were redirected to relevant bodies.